 CMS tools help in managing the content lifecycle by:

 Robust content management system software offers macros for displaying information with ease and generating interactive confluences.
 Web content management systems are trusted for not just electronic storing of files but also sharing these via emails or links.

 Enterprise content management (ECM) systems on a more practical level are not just for automating workflows but also meant for reducing overhead costs associated with maintaining the data.
 Companies can afford to go paperless as part of their CSR practices and remove outdated files or information from their system.
-What else you can do with a CMS software, here goes the list:
+What else you can do with CMS software, here goes the list:

-Creating secured digital repositories: Create secured repository for information by categorizing documents, automatically filing them or scanning.
+Creating secured digital repositories: Create a secured repository for information by categorizing documents, automatically filing them or scanning.

 Storage of business-critical data: Storing business-critical docs in a flexible folder so that the metadata can be conveniently edited or viewed.

 Preset search module: This module is ideal for finding the document name or date wise.